Everything You Need To Know About Alignment In Flexbox

 This is not unique to Grid, however, the ability to rearrange content so easily in two dimensions makes it a bigger problem for Grid.
 However, if using any method that allows content re-ordering — be that Grid, Flexbox or even absolute positioning — you need to take care not to disconnect the visual experience from how the content is structured in the document.
 Screen readers (and people navigating around the document using a keyboard only) are going to be following the order of items in the source.

-The places where you need to be particularly careful are when using flex-direction to reverse the order in Flexbox; the order property in Flexbox or Grid; any placement of Grid items using any method, if it moves items out of the logical order in the document; and using the dense packing mode of
+The places where you need to be particularly careful are when using flex-direction to reverse the order in Flexbox; the order property in Flexbox or Grid; any placement of Grid items using any method, if it moves items out of the logical order in the document; and using the dense packing mode of grid-auto-flow.